 physeq (Required).
-An otu_table-class or phyloseq-class. x (Optional).
+An otu_table-class or phyloseq-class. Х (Optional).
 Optional, but recommended, especially if your data is comprised of many samples.
 A character string.
 The variable in the melted-data that should be mapped to the x-axis.
 See psmelt, melt, and ggplot for more details. У (Optional).
 A character string.
 The variable in the melted-data that should be mapped to the y-axis.
 Typically this will be "Abundance", in order to quantitatively display the abundance values for each OTU/group.
 However, alternative variables could be used instead, producing a very different, though possibly still informative, plot.
 See psmelt, melt, and ggplot for more details. fill (Optional).
 A character string.
 Indicates which sample variable should be used to map to the fill color of the bars.
 The default is NULL, resulting in a gray fill for all bar segments. title (Optional).
 Default NULL.
 Character string.
-The main title for the graphic.
+The main title for the graphic. facet_grid (Optional).
+A formula object.
+It should describe the faceting you want in exactly the same way as for facet_grid, and is ulitmately provided to ggplot2 graphics.
+The default is: NULL, resulting in no faceting.